 (Optional, But Highly Recommended)

 Click below to expand Lost World includes its own ENB preset that you placed in your game directory from the Game Folder Files folder after installing this modlist.
 If anything isn't to your liking visually, please check out my How to Configure ENB Presets Tutorial (https://www.youtube.com/watch?v=n67F7oYvN8c) to learn how to configure any preset to your preferences.
-In order for this preset to look as intended for you and for the game to look as visually striking as possible, I highly recommend your calibrate your monitor both through the NVIDIA/AMD Control Panel (right-click Desktop and the option should appear, then for NVIDIA in the left side panel click Adjust desktop color settings under the Display header, and I'm not familiar with how to do this for AMD) and through Windows display calibration (reference image https://imgur.com/a/BYf4BC2; search for Calibrate Display Color in your Windows search bar or Windows settings panel).
+Alternatively, check out the custom alternate ENB preset for Lost World created by community member I Love Frozen if the included ENB preset isn't to your liking -- https://www.nexusmods.com/fallout4/mods/70386 In order for either preset to look as intended for you and for the game to look as visually striking as possible, I highly recommend your calibrate your monitor both through the NVIDIA/AMD Control Panel (right-click Desktop and the option should appear, then for NVIDIA in the left side panel click Adjust desktop color settings under the Display header, and I'm not familiar with how to do this for AMD) and through Windows display calibration (reference image https://imgur.com/a/BYf4BC2; search for Calibrate Display Color in your Windows search bar or Windows settings panel).

 Click below to expand This is not a very intensive setup and should be able to run above 60 FPS on most modern hardware.
 The Metro profile is more FPS-intensive than the STALKER profile due to NAC X. My hardware is listed at the top of this page for which I am able to maintain a constant 60+ FPS at almost all times without any distracting FPS drops or extended stutters.
 If you are on older hardware (the kind that struggles to run any modded setup or even the game in vanilla) you may want to consider the options below.
 General tips for saving performance on EITHER profile: * In the MO2 INI editor, set fshadowdistance= and fdirshadowdistance= to 3000 for both in fallout4prefs.ini * In the ENB GUI (open with the END key), under the Effects tab on the left, click the checkmark next to Enable SSAO so that it is unchecked and thereby disabled.
 The lack of AO is hardly noticeable in this setup, and it drains a lot of FPS having it on. * Simply disable the ENB preset altogether while you play by pressing the F12 key on your keyboard.
 More meant as a last resort as you will not receive the intended visual experience but FPS cap and other fixes from ENBseries will remain intact. * Set the game resolution to 1080p if playing at a higher resolution (WJ defaults to your monitor resolution).
 Open MO2’s INI editor and switch the isizeH and isizeW values to 1920 and 1080 respectively under the [Display] section of the fallout4prefs.ini tab (reference image https://imgur.com/f64WmSQ).
 If none of these options work for you, please join our Discord server and we have other solutions that may help you get to a suitable FPS! https://discord.gg/strraNQxEQ